What Is Escrow?

 Now, if you are building a home, you may think that an escrow account does not apply to you in this sense.
 That is not always the case.
 You may have money in an account and once certain conditions are met, that money in the account will be distributed to the correct party involved.

 Taxes and Insurance

 If you are making payments towards your mortgage, an escrow account will use a portion of your monthly payment and put it towards paying your tax and home insurance.
 The nice part about this is that you typically do not have to send a check to your property tax or home insurance – an account with your lender will take care of that for you!

 That is because once you have closed on purchasing the property, your lender or mortgage servicer will take a portion of your monthly mortgage bill and hold those funds in your escrow account.
 The funds will be held until insurance and tax payments are due.
 So, that portion of the money they took after closing will then go straight towards paying what you owe in taxes and insurance!

-While there is more to be said about escrow, we hope this article answered your question of “What is escrow?”
+While there is more to be said about escrow, we hope this article helped.
 Keep checking back for more information on the pros and cons of escrow accounts as well as if you need one or not!